lordshisho/bootymapper/README.md

 `-v` increases the verbosity level of bootymapper.
 Any informative messages are not printed to stdout.

-`-s` sets the string bootymapper will search for.
-The default is to not search for anything and return all responses.
+`-s` sets the regex pattern bootymapper will try and match for.
+The default is to not match anything and return all responses.

 `-f` allows you to set the output to the resulting IP or the IP and the contents of a response.
 The default is to print IP and contents.